amazon-connect/amazon-connect-streams/Documentation.md

 ## Using the AWS SDK and Streams
 Streams has a "baked-in" version of the AWS-SDK in the `./src/aws-client.js` file.
 Make sure that you import Streams before the AWS SDK so that the `AWS` object bound to the `Window` is the object from your manually included SDK, and not from Streams.

-## Using the AmazonConnectSDK and Streams to support Email contacts
+## Handling Email Contacts

-Streams supports retrieving the configuration needed to develop the email contact handling experience.
 To fully implement your custom email experience, you'll **need** to integrate with the [AmazonConnectSDK](https://github.com/amazon-connect/AmazonConnectSDK).
 It is a 2 step process:

 1. Get the client configuration from Streams
 1. Use the configuration to integrate with the [`EmailClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/email/src/email-client.ts) and [`FileClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/file/src/file-client.ts) from the AmazonConnectSDK.
 You may also optionally integrate with the [`MessageTemplateClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/message-template/src/message-template-client.ts) and [`QuickResponsesClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/quick-responses/src/quick-responses-client.ts) to enhance your custom experience.